danyork/draft-york-manycouches-completely-virtual-meetings/draft-york-manycouches-completely-virtual-meetings.md

 2. EMERGENCY VIRTUAL MEETING - There could be a situation where a planned physical meeting suddenly needs to be virtual due to physical or political situations.
 For example, a natural disaster shortly before a meeting might cause people to not be able to attend.

 Tools and processes may be very similar between the two types of meetings.
 A key difference is that for an "emergency" meeting there may be the desire to replicate the planned schedule of the physical meeting as closely as possible.

 It is unclear if the IETF might ever choose to hold a planned virtual meeting, but this document is designed to facilitate the discussion around what that might look like.
+A desire is that some of this development may help with improving the current experience for remote attendees to today's physical IETF meetings.
+It may also be the case that some kind of "hybrid" meeting emerges with physical meetings taking place in multiple locations with virtual participants joining in remotely.

 ## Benefits